DS: United States — Transitional Safeguard Measure on Combed Cotton Yarn from Pakistan

 Implementation of adopted reports

 The US indicated that, through this action, effective from 9 November 2001, it had implemented the DSB’s recommendations.

-Please contact email@example.com giving details of the operating system and web browser you are using.
+Problems viewing this page?
+If so, please contact [email protected] giving details of the operating system and web browser you are using.